Quantifying the Impact of Powder Properties on Pharmaceutical Powders

 Addressing these issues requires an understanding of the mechanisms that contribute to successful drug delivery along with the ability to quantify the relevant properties.
 Many characterisation tools aren’t able to measure diverse aspects of behaviour, in particular the response to the introduction of air.
 The FT4 Powder Rheometer is unique in its ability to characterise aeration and fluidisation behaviour and this makes it a key tool for understanding and controlling dry powder performance.

-For more details please download a copy of the study below.
+For more details please download a copy of the study in the Featured Downloads section below.